Aliases for ABCA7 Gene

 ABCA7 (ATP Binding Cassette Subfamily A Member 7) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and ABC-family proteins mediated transport.
+Diseases associated with ABCA7 include Conjunctival Folliculosis and Shipyard Eye.
+Among its related pathways are ABC-family proteins mediated transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
-An important paralog of this gene is ABCA4.
+An important paralog of this gene is ABCA1.

 UniProtKB/Swiss-Prot for ABCA7 Gene